neurofreiburg/yaga/docs/installation.md

 -   numpy
 -   scipy
 -   panda3d
+-   pymonctl
 -   pmw
 -   pylsl
 -   pyxdf
 -   rtmixer
 -   nidaqmx

-You can install the packages with the typical package managers _conda_ or _pip_.
+You can install the packages with the typical package managers _conda_ or _pip_ (most packages are available out-of-the-box via _pip_).

 If you require sound output, you need to install _PortAudio_.
 In Linux, you can use your local package manager to install _PortAudio_; on Mac, you can use _Homebrew_.
 In Windows, _PortAudio_ is included in the _sounddevice_ library, which is a dependency of _rtmixer_.